 Because so many Filipinos arrived fairly recently, you may be able to quiz first- or second-generation Filipino-Americans in person to learn when your family arrived in the United States and their origin in the Philippines—two necessary details for finding records there.
 Also look for this information in US census, immigration and passport records, and old family letters or paperwork.
-Philippines emigration and passport records, some of which FamilySearch has microfilmed, could prove helpful, too (find these in the online catalog under the county, then Emigration and Immigration).
+Philippines emigration and passport records could prove helpful, too (find these in the FamilySearch online catalog under the country, then Emigration and Immigration).

 Your early Filipino ancestors followed naming traditions that seem very strange to us: A person might take his family name from one of his children, so someone named Pitík with a son named Timbô might be called Pitík, amá ni Timbô.
 Other names might derive from physical characteristics, such as being tall or having only one good eye.

 After Catholic missionaries arrived in 1565, Filipinos started using saints’ names as surnames so enthusiastically that Spanish authorities grew concerned about keeping straight all the San Joses, San Antonios and so forth.
 In order to keep such surnames, families had to prove they’d been using a name for several generations.
 The continuation of the confusing tradition of siblings taking different surnames also vexed the authorities.